asphalt-framework/asphalt/docs/userguide/migration.rst

 Resources
 ---------

 #.
-Adding resources should now done with the :func:`add_resource` function rather than
+Adding resources should now be done with the :func:`add_resource` function rather than
    the :meth:`Context.add_resource` method
 #. ``require_resource()`` is now :func:`get_resource_nowait`
 #. ``get_resource()`` is now :func:`get_resource_nowait` with ``optional=True``